-Dr. Karsten Friis is a Senior Research Fellow in NUPIs Research group on security and defence.
+Dr. Karsten Friis is a Research Professor in NUPIs Research group on security and defence.

-He holds a PhD from the University of Groningen, a Cand.
-Polit from University of Oslo and a MSc from London School of Economics.
-He was Political Adviser at the OSCE Mission to Serbia 2004-2007, and before that he held positions at the OSCE in Montenegro in 2001 and in Kosovo in 1999.
-Friis was also part of EU Special Envoy Miroslav Lajcak’s team for the referendum on independence in Montenegro in 2006.
-In addition, he has worked in the Norwegian Armed Forces and served at NATO/KFOR in Kosovo.
+Friis is a political scientist with a PhD from the University of Groningen, a Cand.
+Polit from the University of Oslo and an MSc from the London School of Economics.
+Friis has been associated with NUPI since 2007.
+Before that, he was a political adviser to the OSCE Mission to Serbia (2004 to 2007), the OSCE in Montenegro (2001) and in Kosovo (1999).
+Friis was also part of the EU's negotiating team for the referendum on independence in Montenegro in 2006.
+In addition, Friis has worked for several years in the Norwegian Armed Forces and served at NATO/KFOR in Kosovo.

 2018 PhD, University of Groningen